FROG - early models

 The serial numbers applied to these engines invariably consist of a series of four or five numerical digits, with letters added in the case of the later glow-plug versions.
 Some (but by no means all) examples of these units display a definite period (or perhaps a comma) after the first one or two digits of their serial numbers.
 This may well imply that the engines were made in batches of 1000 units, with the first digit (or digits) perhaps being applied in advance of assembly as a batch numerator.
 The other three digits would then become the individual engine numerators within the batch and would be applied as the assembled engines came off the line.
 The result would be a straight numerical sequence, exactly as observed.
 However, if the use of the period to separate the batch and engine numbers was practised at the outset, it was not uniformly applied and was eventually abandoned altogether, since it is not a consistent feature of these numbers.
 In reality, it serves no purpose.

-Regardless of the role of the period, it appears likely that the numbering system started with batch number 1 at engine number 1000 (or 1.000), thus slightly reducing the apparent production figures.
-The starting of a serial number sequence at some figure higher than 1 was actually a common practise among engine manufacturers of the day, presumably in part to imply enhanced sales figures and hence a higher level of popularity.
+Regardless of the role of the period, it appears likely that the numbering system started with batch number 1 at engine number 1001 (or 1.001), thus slightly swelling the apparent production figures above their true value.
+The starting of a serial number sequence at some figure higher than 1 was actually a common practise among engine manufacturers of the day, presumably in large part to imply enhanced sales figures and hence a higher level of popularity.

 The FROG 175 model numbering sequence appears to have started at a far higher figure.
 We are aware of engine number 17473 of this type, despite the fact that the number of reported numbered survivals is in no way consistent with at least this many having been made after the mid 1947 commencement of serial numbering for the 175.
 We noted previously that serial numbers were not applied to the 175 during its first 16 months or so in production.
 This being the case, it’s actually likely that the serial number sequence for this engine was started at some intermediate figure, perhaps 16000 or thereabouts.
 This would leave 15,000 units of headroom for the 100 diesel before any duplication potential would be encountered.
 As of mid 1947, this would likely have appeared to be a perfectly reasonably provision.